Cleveland is home to some really amazing attractions & many of them are absolutely FREE!

 Original Image credit: Aerial Agents

 Located in downtown Cleveland, The International Women’s Air & Space Museum is such a fun location hidden in plain site in the middle of downtown CLE.
 There are some really amazing exhibits here highlighting notable women in the air & space industry.
-Model airplanes are also a hit with the kids to look at as well as some interactive controls they can play with.
+Model airplanes are also a hit with the kids to look at.
 If you’re really lucky, you’ll see some planes take off & land since this is next door to Burke Lakefront Airport.
 Parking is free – make sure you don’t go into the lot that is in front of it & just park on the curb in front of the museum!

 Cleveland’s Learning Center & Money Museum is open again!
 It’s operated by the Federal Reserve of Cleveland with more than 25 exhibits all about the history & production of currency.
 They are also offering virtual field trips so you can learn all about it from the comfort of your home.

 Another great attraction that has reopened with limited days/hours; however, there is a ton of virtual experiences to explore on their website.
 Though small, it’s a really neat museum.
 When we went a few years ago, the jail cell replica was a favorite.
 There’s a lot of other notable/historical things to see here as well.